- 14 Aug 2022

 - config.yaml.imported: This configuration file defines common connector parameters (like connection string parameters and setters).
 This file is only for reference.

 - Jar file: This is the JDBC driver of the connector.
-You can change or upgrade this file, as described in Upgrading Connectors.

 - manifest.json: The connector UI manifest file that displays fields used when adding the connector.
 This file cannot be modified directly, as it will be overwritten during upgrades or restarts.
 Instead, create and use a file named manifest.custom.json instead of the default manifest.json.